B4rtDC/maxentdesinfo/README.md

 # maxentdesinfo
 This repository contains the code associated with the paper "Maximum entropy networks applied on Twitter disinformation datasets".

-To use the different scripts, you need to download archives from the Twitter information operations.
+To use the different scripts, you need to download the archives from the Twitter information operations.

+The different steps to undertake for each dataset are the following:
+1. extract the external tweets that need to be downloaded
+2. download the external tweets
+3. build the interaction network(s)
+4. identify the significant interactions and project the interaction network on the user layer
+5. analyse the results

 The scripts are written in Julia (>= 1.6) and Python (>=3.8).